-Since implementing CapitalLOOP, formal business retention and expansion program, on March 1, OEV has engaged with 25 businesses via more than 35 face-to-face meetings discuss opportunities to Tallahassee-Leon County and expeditiously any challenges they may experiencing.
+Since implementing CapitalLOOP, business retention and expansion program, on March 1, OEV has engaged with 25 businesses via more than 35 face-to-face meetings to discuss opportunities Tallahassee-Leon County and expeditiously any challenges they may experiencing.
 CapitalLOOP visits allow for gathering business intelligence, analyzing the information collected during site visits to perform a community evaluation, and utilizing the information collected to perform location marketing.
 MWSBE is also an active participant in